-In all I-L, Light Industrial, Districts no building or land, except as otherwise provided in this Chapter, shall be erected or used except for one (1) or more of the following specified uses:
+In all I-L, Light Industrial Districts, no building or land, except as otherwise provided in this Chapter, shall be erected or used except for one (1) or more of the following specified uses:

 - (1) Any use charged with the principal function of basic research, design and pilot or experimental product development when conducted within a completely enclosed building.
-The growing of any vegetation requisite to the conducting of basic research shall be excluded from the requirement of enclosure. - (2) Research and office uses related to permitted industrial operations. - (3) Any of the following uses when conducted wholly within a completely enclosed building: - (a) Warehousing and wholesale establishments, tool, die, gauge and machine shops. - (b) The manufacture, compounding, processing, packaging or treatment of such products as: cosmetics, pharmaceuticals, toiletries, food products, hardware and household supplies. - (c) The manufacture, compounding, assembling or treatment of articles or merchandise from the following previously prepared materials: bone, canvas, cellophane, cloth, cork, feathers, felt, fiber, fur, glass, hair, horn, leather, paper, plastics, precious or semiprecious metals or stones, sheet metal (excluding large stampings such as automobile fenders or bodies), ferrous and nonferrous metals (excluding large castings and fabrications), shell, textiles, tobacco, wax, wire, wood, (excluding saw and planing mills) and yarns. - (d) The manufacture of pottery and figures or other similar ceramic products using only previously pulverized clay and kilns fired only by electricity or gas. - (e) Manufacture of musical instruments, toys, novelties, and metal or rubber stamps or other small molded rubber products (not including pneumatic tires). - (f) Manufacture or assembly of electrical appliances, electronic instruments and devices, radios and phonographs.
+The growing of any vegetation requisite to the conducting of basic research shall be excluded from the requirement of enclosure. - (2) Research and office uses related to permitted industrial operations. - Any of the following uses when conducted wholly within a completely enclosed building: - (a) Warehousing and wholesale establishments, tool, die, gauge and machine shops. - (b) The manufacture, compounding, processing, packaging or treatment of such products as: cosmetics, pharmaceuticals, toiletries, food products, hardware and household supplies. - (c) The manufacture, compounding, assembling or treatment of articles or merchandise from the following previously prepared materials: bone, canvas, cellophane, cloth, cork, feathers, felt, fiber, fur, glass, hair, horn, leather, paper, plastics, precious or semiprecious metals or stones, sheet metal (excluding large stampings such as automobile fenders or bodies), ferrous and nonferrous metals (excluding large castings and fabrications), shell, textiles, tobacco, wax, wire, wood, (excluding saw and planing mills) and yarns. - (d) The manufacture of pottery and figures or other similar ceramic products using only previously pulverized clay and kilns fired only by electricity or gas.

-- (g) Laboratories experimental, film or testing. - (4) Warehouse, storage and transfer uses and electric and gas service buildings, public utility buildings, telephone exchange buildings, electrical transformer stations and substations and gas regulator stations, provided that outside storage is not permitted for any of these uses. - (5) The parking of trucks and truck trailers incidental to any of the above permitted uses, not to exceed seven (7) continuous days. - (6) Recreation centers, similar to bowling alleys, skating rinks, archery ranges, dance studios, amusement areas, inflatable play places, gymnasiums, court sports facilities and similar forms of commercial recreation or amusement when conducted wholly within a completely enclosed building.
-(Amended Ordinance 1587- 11/6/2011) - (7) Accessory buildings and uses customarily incidental to any of the above permitted uses, not including outdoor storage.
+- (e) Manufacture of musical instruments, toys, novelties, and metal or rubber stamps or other small molded rubber products (not including pneumatic tires). - (f) Manufacture or assembly of electrical appliances, electronic instruments and devices, radios and phonographs. - (g) Laboratories experimental, film or testing. - (4) Warehouse, storage and transfer uses and electric and gas service buildings, public utility buildings, telephone exchange buildings, electrical transformer stations and substations and gas regulator stations, provided that outside storage is not permitted for any of these uses. - (5) The parking of trucks and truck trailers incidental to any of the above permitted uses, not to exceed seven (7) continuous days. - (6) Recreation centers, similar to bowling alleys, skating rinks, archery ranges, dance studios, amusement areas, arcades with a minimum of one hundred (100) gross square feet of floor area per machine and if located within a building or structure containing other uses, the amusement arcade shall be separated and segregated from such other uses by the means of approved walls, rails, fences or similar approved means as to specifically delineate the area in which said machines are to be located, the minimum square footage of floor area per machine being measured thereby, and similar forms of commercial recreation or amusement when conducted wholly within a completely enclosed building.
+(Amended Ordinance 1587- 11/6/2011) (Amended Ordinance 1745 11/4/21) - (7) Accessory buildings and uses customarily incidental to any of the above permitted uses, not including outdoor storage. - (8) Dark Stores. - (9) Ghost Restaurants. - (10) Data processing and computer centers. - (11) Indoor Recreation Centers.
+(Amended Ordinance 1745 11/4/21)